This is a named option within the Engineering Mechanics MS.

 The program requires 30 credits of technical coursework approved by the student's advisor.

-All courses must numbered 500 or above.
+All courses must be numbered 500 or above.
 At least 15 credits must be taken in courses numbered 600 and above OR from the following list:15

 Composite Materials